Alden staRRcar: Original design

 William Alden, a graduate of the Harvard Business School, started Alden Self-Transit Systems Corporation around 1955.
 His idea was to design a "dual-mode" transit system – small cars that operated like traditional electric cars when driven around town for short distances, but allowed long-distance travel via automated guideways that provided power.
-The vehicle were quite lightweight because they could only travel at low speeds when manually guided and didn't need full crash safety or large battery packs.
+The vehicles were quite lightweight because they could only travel at low speeds when manually guided and didn't need full crash safety or large battery packs.
 On the guideways they travelled much faster; they were protected from collisions by the automated guideway, and conductors on the guideway provided the power needed for high speeds while also recharging the batteries for local travel at the destination.
 Alden envisioned guideways being built in place of the existing interstate roads, but the automatic guidance allowed for much shorter headways and thereby increased route capacity, reducing the need for multiple lanes.

 The initial design evolved into small four-person cars that were tested on a guideway set up in a parking lot in Bedford, Massachusetts.
 The staRRcar testbeds, models 19 and 20, were built on top of a rectangular steel chassis with very small rubber wheels that resulted in a ride close to the ground.
 The wedge-shaped lightweight body shell was placed on top, and the rear of the vehicle was a single piece of glass providing an unobstructed view.
 Two small wheels, normally hidden from view, extended from the side of the vehicle when entering a guideway, pressing against the sides to provide guidance.
 The movement of the wheels turned the front wheels to smoothly follow curves.
 Walter Cronkite featured the staRRcar on the CBS show "The Twentieth Century" in 1966.